rayray126/Udacity-Course-GitHub-Project/README.md

 Post Your Work on GitHub

 ### Description
-Posting Project 2 on GitHub
+Posting Project 2 on GitHub.
+This was started by Forking Repo on Udacity and Cloning to my Local Repository

 ### Files used
 1. The following file contains necessary commands used to do tasks: